 The Big Question:

 When it comes to big decisions and issues (and occasionally much smaller questions), one simple question has guided me: why?
-In particular, as I’ve started to wrestle with real questions about identity and labor and health over the last year, why is a powerful question to ask myself before I commit to significant changes.
+In particular, as I’ve started to wrestle with real questions about identity and labor and health over the last two years, why is a powerful question to ask myself before I commit to significant changes.
+As Phil Hayes-St. Clair notes in this Medium article, context is required to clarify the decisions and choices we make and why is how we get that context.

 It starts with my health, of course.
 Last year, I was diagnosed with a fourth blood clot.
 I’d like to say it was a scary experience, but truth be told, it wasn’t.
 I suspected it at least a week before I went to the emergency room.
 In fact, I spent two days at Disneyland, walking miles on it because I didn’t want to disrupt my vacation to take care of myself.
 As a matter of fact, it turned out to be a running theme, health-wise.